Meeco/sd-jwt-vc/README.md

 #### Usage

-To use the Verifier class, you need to create an instance of it and call the verifyVerifiableCredentialSDJWT method on it. verifyVerifiableCredentialSDJWT method takes the following parameters:
+To use the Verifier class, you need to create an instance of it and call the verifyVCSDJWT method on it. verifyVCSDJWT method takes the following parameters:

 - vcSDJWTWithkeyBindingJWT: The SD JWT VC with Key Binding JWT that was sent by the holder.
 - verifierCallbackFn: The callback function that will be used to verify the SD JWT VC with Key Binding JWT.
 It must be a function that takes a string and returns a boolean.